Building your first nonprofit Board is both fun and challenging.

 A Board member who feels engaged and satisfied will bring even more of their time, talent, and treasure to the table.
 And that will help propel your new nonprofit forward even faster!

-Tips for building your Board
+Tips for building your first nonprofit Board

 The Bottom Line